 There are several ways to mix your own chalk paint, but we prefer this homemade chalk paint recipe because it is easy and inexpensive.
 Other recipes call for baking soda, plaster of Paris, or grout.
 Unfortunately, these additives can create a gritty texture that doesn’t store well.
-In contrast, this DIY chalk paint has a smooth, sandable finish that can be re-used time and time again.
+In contrast, this DIY chalk paint has a smooth, sandable finish that can be reused time and time again.

 We love this chalk paint recipe because the result is very similar to store-bought brands.
 This paint has a high-quality finish because actual chalk is used to create the desired texture.
 If you want to learn how to make this homemade chalk paint, follow the instructions below.

 This chalk paint recipe costs under $20 to make if you purchase a quart of paint for around $10 and a pound of calcium carbonate for about $5.
 Prices might change, but you’ll still be saving a significant amount of money.
 Consider that a quart of Annie Sloan chalk paint costs nearly $40.